nz0001na/Python_Leetcode/README.md

 # Leetcode_problem
-Solutions of leetcode problems using python language.
+My Solutions of leetcode problems using python language.